bmarchand/sherby-pace-2024/README.md

 Submission for PACE 2024: https://pacechallenge.org/2024/ from the University of Sherbrooke.
+Solver description: [here](sherby_solver_description_pace_2024.pdf)

 **Building the solvers**:
 ```